Eamonbaloun/PC-Beginners-Guide/README.md

 ## 🚨 Top Recommendations for Builds 🚨

+---

-**AT THE MOMENT I CAN'T RECOMMEND INTEL CPU'S 13TH AND 14TH GEN** ([Click here to find out why](https://youtu.be/gTeubeCIwRw))
+**AT THE MOMENT I CAN'T RECOMMEND INTEL CPU'S 13TH AND 14TH GEN** *([Click here to find out why](https://youtu.be/gTeubeCIwRw))*

+---

 ### Guide to Building a Solid PC

-Building a solid PC is all about smart spending.
-This isn’t just about choosing specific parts but understanding how to allocate your budget effectively.
-Skimping on parts might save money upfront, but it often leads to performance issues or upgrades sooner than expected.
-Investing wisely now ensures your system stays relevant longer, saving you both money and hassle in the long run.
-Always research what your games or programs benefit from most—whether that’s CPU power, GPU performance, or extra RAM.
-Different applications have unique demands, so understanding these needs will help you prioritize your budget.
-To start, use [PC Part Picker](https://pcpartpicker.com) to build a parts list and share it on forums.
-The community is incredibly helpful and can provide feedback to fine-tune your setup.
+I wanted to make a quick guide on what I think makes a solid build.
+The key to a good build is smart spending.
+This isn’t about specific parts, but more of a general outline of what you should aim for.
+It’s important to invest wisely now so you don’t end up paying twice later.
+Skimping on parts might seem like a good idea in the short term, but you’ll likely have to upgrade sooner than expected when performance starts to lag.
+Paying a little more upfront ensures that your system remains relevant longer, which saves you the cost (and headache) of having to replace parts prematurely.
+One last thing: always research what your game or program best benefits from in terms of hardware.
+Different applications and games have unique demands, so knowing what components they rely on most—whether it's CPU power, GPU performance, or more RAM—will help you allocate your budget more effectively.
+No single source has all the answers, which is why you'll find multiple videos from different creators included here.

+Make sure to put together a part list on [PC Part Picker](https://pcpartpicker.com) and share it on forums.
+People will help you fine-tune your build—I help people with their part lists all the time on Reddit.
+Just be clear about what you want to do with your computer and the games or programs you plan to use.

+---

 ### CPU
+---

-When it comes to CPUs, aim for at least 8 cores, but 12 cores are ideal for multitasking and gaming.
-Spending a little more upfront will help prevent bottlenecks with your GPU and ensure your system handles heavier workloads over time.
-AMD's X3D chips are currently among the best gaming processors available, offering outstanding performance for the price.
+Go for at least 8 cores, but I recommend 12 if you can.
+This increases the ability for multitasking and gaming.
+Spending a little more now ensures that your CPU will not bottleneck your GPU or slow down under heavier workloads a few years down the road.
+More cores improve performance and longevity.
+Also, AMD's X3D chips are currently excellent gaming processors.

+---

 ### GPU

-The big decision often comes down to Nvidia or AMD.
-While AMD offers excellent specs at a lower price, I personally prefer Nvidia for its superior drivers, stability, and features like DLSS.
-If you’re unsure which brand to choose, consider the kind of work you’ll do beyond gaming.
-Nvidia’s CUDA cores, for example, provide significant advantages for rendering and encoding in creative workflows.
-Regardless of brand, I recommend a GPU with at least 12GB of VRAM, though 16GB is preferred.
-Spending more upfront on a higher-end GPU can save you from needing an upgrade sooner, especially as games become more demanding.
-For additional guidance, check out this video: [Which Brand of GPU Should You Buy in 2024?](https://youtu.be/LBbU7yBQ9qo).
+---

+The big question: [Nvidia or AMD](https://youtu.be/BJ75QVCip88)?
+Personally, I've never bought an AMD GPU because I believe Nvidia's higher price is justified by better drivers, stability, and features (such as DLSS).
+Though, AMD provides great specifications at lower prices.
+My advice is: **12GB of VRAM is required, but 16GB is preferred**.
+Spend more if you can—going with a higher-end GPU upfront saves you from having to upgrade when newer games require more power.
+Regarding which AIB to buy, I would refer to this video: [Which Brand of GPU Should You Buy in 2024?](https://youtu.be/LBbU7yBQ9qo). *(Side note: if you do creative work, Nvidia’s CUDA cores have been supported on most creative programs for years, offering a huge boost to rendering and encoding.
+Check out the first video called NVIDA or AMD for more detail.)*

+---

 ### Cooler

-Cooling plays a vital role in maintaining your PC’s performance and longevity.
-I always recommend Noctua for air cooling; their products are reliable and efficient.
-The Noctua NH-D15 G2 is my top pick, but if you’re on a budget, the Noctua NH-U12S Redux is a fantastic alternative.
-For those who prefer liquid cooling, the ARCTIC Liquid Freezer 360 is one of the best options available.
-I only recommend 360mm AIOs because smaller ones often don’t offer significant advantages over high-end air coolers like the NH-D15.
-If you’re unsure which cooler to choose, Hardware Canucks offers excellent comparison videos to help you decide.
+---

+Cooling is an important factor in your system's performance and longevity.
+Whether you choose air or liquid, **Noctua is my go-to company for CPU cooling.
+Purchase the most expensive [Noctua cooler you can afford](https://noctua.at/en/products/cpu-cooler-retail/buying-guide-cpu-coolers).** Better cooling allows your system to run faster for longer periods of time without throttling, reducing the need for frequent upgrades.
+I recommend **[Noctua's NH-D15 G2](https://youtu.be/0zqPICl5zjA)** or the **[Noctua NH-U12S Redux](https://youtu.be/WhVXxcMex2M)** for a more affordable cooler, but the G2 is still the best.
+The best AIO is the [ARCTIC Liquid Freezer](https://youtu.be/jMeH7SJO74Q)**.
+I would only consider a 360 AIO because there is no reason to choose a 240/280 AIO over the NH-D15 G2.
+TLDR: Get a Noctua cooler, and if you really want to know what the best cooler is, [here](https://youtube.com/playlist?list=PLeeRpPJPxqZlGallbEhUdhZ9OHG1qOQuH&si=g7Ut5VVN5HAxotlR) is a good place to start.
+Hardware Canucks has many cooler roundup videos that are hands down the best cooler vs cooler comparisons.

+---

 ### Motherboard
+---

-A quality motherboard is another area where you shouldn’t cut corners.
-A solid board in the $220–$350 range will meet your needs and offer greater longevity.
-If you’re using an AMD CPU, investing in a higher-end motherboard can extend your system’s life, as AMD tends to support their platforms longer than Intel.
-This means you’ll be able to upgrade your CPU without replacing the motherboard.
+Never skimp on motherboards.
+A solid motherboard in the $220-$350 price range will meet your needs and provide greater longevity.
+If you choose an AMD CPU, investing in a higher-end board can help extend the life of your system because AMD tends to support their platforms for longer.
+This means you can upgrade your CPU later without having to replace the motherboard.

+---

 ### Storage
+---

-An NVMe SSD is a must-have.
-With prices dropping, it’s worth investing in at least a 1TB SSD with a DRAM buffer.
-Brands like Samsung, SK Hynix, and Crucial are dependable choices that provide consistent performance over time.
-While PCIe Gen 5 SSDs are becoming available, they’re still expensive and don’t offer a huge performance leap for most users.
-For more insight, here’s a [video explaining PCIe generations](https://youtu.be/V7lqJ-X-LsI).
+An **NVMe SSD** is a must these days, especially with the costs of them dropping.
+For the best results, I would buy at least a 1TB SSD with a DRAM buffer. **Samsung, SK Hynix, and Crucial** are dependable brands.
+Higher-quality drives improve performance over time and eliminate the need for an early update.
+As for which PCIe Gen is better, higher is generally better, but Gen 5.0 is still really expensive and doesn’t make much of a difference.
+Here’s a [video explaining that](https://youtu.be/V7lqJ-X-LsI).

+---

 ### RAM
+---

-More RAM is always better for both gaming and productivity.
-I wouldn’t go below 32GB, but 48GB is perfect for future-proofing.
-Spending a little extra now will ensure smoother multitasking and better gaming performance as newer applications demand more memory.
+More RAM is always beneficial for gaming and productivity.
+I wouldn't go less than 32GB, but 48GB is perfect for future-proofing. **Spending a little extra now on RAM helps smoother multitasking and gaming, as newer applications require more RAM.**

+---

 ### Case
+---

-Your PC case plays a vital role in performance.
-Airflow is critical for keeping your components cool and running efficiently.
-Brands like Fractal Design, Lian Li, and Be Quiet are known for producing outstanding cases focused on airflow.
-For first-time builders, I highly recommend the Corsair 5000D AIRFLOW.
-It’s a no-nonsense choice that’s easy to work with and offers excellent cooling.
+**Airflow is critical!** A well-designed mesh case is vital for keeping your PC cool and running smoothly.
+Overheating can reduce performance and accelerate wear on components.
+Brands like **Fractal Design**, **Lian Li**, and **Be Quiet** provide outstanding airflow-focused cases.
+For first-time builders, I highly recommend the [Corsair 5000D AIRFLOW](https://www.corsair.com/us/en/p/pc-cases/cc-9011210-ww/5000d-airflow-tempered-glass-mid-tower-atx-pc-case-black-cc-9011210-ww), which is a great, no-nonsense choice.

+---

 ### PSU

-Don’t overlook your power supply (PSU).
-A good PSU can last through multiple builds, so it’s worth investing in a high-quality unit.
-I recommend consulting the [PSU Tier List](https://cultists.network/140/psu-tier-list/) and aiming for an A-Tier unit.
-Seasonic is my go-to brand for PSUs, offering reliable products that deliver consistent power.
-A 1000W PSU is a great choice, providing room for future upgrades without needing to replace it later.
+---

+A good PSU will last you through multiple builds.
+My go-to for finding what is a good PSU is the [PSU Tier List](https://cultists.network/140/psu-tier-list/), and I always strive for **A Tier**.
+Don't settle for lower-rated PSUs that may fail under load and damage your components.
+Spending more here on a high-quality PSU, such as a **Seasonic PSU**, will last you much longer than cheaper power supplies.
+For wattage, I recommend a 1000W PSU.
+It provides consistent power delivery and allows for future upgrades, saving you money because you don't have to replace it later.

+---

-By investing in quality parts now, you’re ensuring your PC performs well for years to come, saving you the cost and hassle of frequent upgrades.
-A well-built PC can last for years without needing major replacements.
+By investing in quality parts now, you’re ensuring your PC performs well for longer, which saves you the cost and hassle of frequent upgrades.
+A well-built PC with the right parts can last for years without needing major replacements.

 - [Best PC Part Picker Lists](https://pcpartpicker.com/user/fr33thy/saved/)❗ – Curated by Fr33thy, who’s one of the best FPS testers on YouTube.
 [Watch his video about these builds](https://youtu.be/E8ZGw9FmRMw).
 - [The Best $800 Gaming PC Build of 2024](https://www.youtube.com/watch?v=84KVEzDlxEE)